wlsf82/gitlab-cypress/README.md

 ## Tests

-> Before running the tests, create a file called `cypress.env.json` in the project root directory, based on the [`cypress.env.example.json`](./cypress.env.example.json) file, and update the value of the `user_password` property with one of your choice.
+> Before running the tests, create a file called `cypress.env.json` in the project root directory, based on the [`cypress.env.example.json`](./cypress.env.example.json) file, and update the value of the `USERPASSWORD` property with one of your choice.
 >
 > By default, the tests will run against `http://localhost/`, but if you need to run them in a different URL (e.g.: `http://localhost:3000/`), change the `baseUrl` property in the [`cypress.config.js`](./cypress.config.js) file.